NateThom/DoppelVer/README.md

 This README file provides essential information about the dataset, its structure, and instructions on receiving access and how to use it was intended to be used.

 ## Access

-In order to receive access the the dataset you must request access from Dr. Emily Hand at the University of Nevada, Reno.
-Upon acceptance of the end user license agreement you will be provided with access to the dataset.
-Dr. Hand can be reached at emhand@unr.edu.
-Please use the following in the subject line: "DoppelVer dataset access request".
+Individuals interested in using the DoppelVer dataset must submit a request to Dr. Emily Hand at the University of Nevada, Reno.
+Requests should be sent in email form to emhand@unr.edu and include a signed copy of the end user licence agreement (EULA).
+The EULA is a file in this github repository.

 ## Dataset Details